-- as I have already mentioned, created a new national unit the criminal enforcement and cartel branch - to apply the ACCC's extensive skills and experience in cartel matters in a more structured and focussed manner.
+- created a new national unit the criminal enforcement and cartel branch - to apply the ACCC's extensive skills and experience in cartel matters in a more structured and focussed manner.
 The branch is in the process of ensuring that the ACCC is geared-up to handle criminal investigations and prosecutions from day one.
 For instance the branch is well advanced in re-designing the ACCC's evidence gathering and management systems to satisfy criminal standards.
-The ACCC is consulting with numerous other regulators and the DPP on this project - developed and disseminated an interactive CD package aimed at raising cartel awareness among government procurement officials - and we are seeking to work with industry to deliver a similar package to private industry before the end of the year - provided advanced training to enhance the skills of our investigators.
+The ACCC is consulting with numerous other regulators and the DPP on this project - developed and disseminated an interactive CD package aimed at raising cartel awareness among government procurement officials - and we are seeking to work with industry to deliver a similar package to private industry before the end of the year - provided advanced training to enhance the skills of our investigators

 I expect that these initiatives will bear fruit quickly.
 Indeed, the ACCC is already investigating information received from a number of government agencies that has been reported following publication of the procurement package.
+The ACCC will continue to sell its cartel message to those involved in procurement.